Zac-Hodge/Raps-Reactor/README.md

 ## Commands

-`/react_now`: Reacts to every message in this channel or thread with the given emojis until /react is used again with no arguments
+`/react_now`: Reacts to every message in this channel or thread with the given emojis until /react is used again with no arguments s

-`/react_past`: Reacts to every message in this channel between your own reactions of :arrow_down: :arrow_up:
+`/react_past`: Reacts to every message in this channel between your own reactions of :arrow_up: :arrow_down:

 `/react_undo`: Removes the most recently applied emojis